 Number of CFU’s

-Researchers believe that a dog must ingest a high enough dose (measured in colony-forming units of live bacteria, or CFU’s) of beneficial bacteria that some will survive long enough to colonize the dog’s gut.
+Dog’s stomachs and intestines produce digestive enzymes and chemicals that break down most microbes.
+Dogs must ingest a large enough dose (measured in colony-forming units of live bacteria, or CFU’s) of beneficial bacteria that some will survive the effects of digestion to colonize the dog’s gut.

 A larger number of CFU’s in a probiotic is usually better than a smaller number, but it may depend on the disease you’re treating.
 Younger animals may need a higher number of CFU’s to benefit.